dwave-examples/job-shop-scheduling-cqm/README.md

 For example, a 5 * 6 instance with a maximum duration of 8 hours can be generated with:

-`python utils/jss_generator.py 5 6 8 -path < folder location to store generated instance file location>`
+`python utils/jss_generator.py 5 6 8 -path < folder location to store generated instance file >`

 To see a full description of the options, type: